RCtv: Celebrating Indigenous Stories

 RCtv: Celebrating Indigenous Stories is focused on sharing Indigenous perspectives on the theme of anti-racism.

-After watching the film, students will enjoy a meaningful discussion with the filmmakers, and with student peers across the country, all presented as part of the ninth annual National Canadian Film Day.
+After watching the film, students enjoyed a meaningful discussion with the filmmakers, and with student peers across the country, all presented as part of the ninth annual National Canadian Film Day.

 Complete with lesson plans, learners will use our online platform to participate in polls, Q&A, chat, discussion boards, and more.